itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.40_Project_Bravo_Source_Code.md

     - Then there is Game the Middle, it the actual game area that uses engine to create to hearts content.
 You can afford to be a little sloppy.
     - Then there is Engine the Bottom, it's the foundation.
 Its made of components that can be used to build a game.
 This is where features are added.
 I see this as the level that talks to the machine/hardware.

-# STONEDUFODUDE

-HELLOOOOOOOO FOLKSSSSSSSSSSSSSSSSSSSSSS!!!!!
-ITS FINALLY NICE TO MEET YOU OFFFICALLLLYYYYYY STONEDUFODUDE HERE.
-THe Designer Philopsher and Creatish of a MUtt of pile shite shoew here CAlled Project Beaver I mean Project Bravo XD
-Well If your reading and your ass better not be XP.
-COngrats youll find my only message tp yu Weell, What to sayy.
-Hired by the exeCutive, thinks I would not be Busizz safe, due to my person ality.
-So I am not allow to be offical
-Luckyly he may allegedly be something XD Not Sure Bastard claims to have a plan...What Ever the fuck that Means????, program mer is def not one of THose.
-Ha Ha Ha SOB.
-Jokes on HIM
-I wil ll survive!!!!!

-So any ways this SOB, hires with the iNtent saying I need you to make game From Scratch.
-Easy Jut use ************ He says na Cost To mUch Time.
-FROM SCRATCH BASTARD DID YOU HEAR OF THE HOORROR STORIES in the GAME biz.
-They litterally BBQ COWORKER S over the FIR E PIT and EaTTING them for placinG a BoX in a map tkINg awasy it MAjestY.
-The Must Be TalKing TO the ALLigatorS in the MineS Again,

-I say it may taje ************ Yeats ANd even Then
-I have No fucking Idea hoW a CompuTer woRks.
-I just ReasEarch UFOs  -_-.
-He SaiD did you plaY video GAmes when you were younger?
-I replied sure evry1 did.
-Then You got This.
-AsHole ......
-Well uts ********** years aNf stLl Got shit wok ing

-Wll Anways ther Is my lfe StrY
-Rember GreyS Are AlwayS Wtaching, The TRiEngle always know.

-- StOnedUFOdude Out...

 # HIGHLIGHTS
 - Header Files `.h` can be found in `./source_code/include/...`